susenecka44/FotorealistickaGrafika/s14-ch4-Antialiasing/README.md

 * Any *unbiased method* will suffice, I'd recommend **Jittering** for its simplicity

+# Checkpoint 4
+I'll check your program, find/edit a scene with transparent materials and play with anti-aliasing a little bit...

 ## Notes
 * Add **spp ("samples-per-pixel")** to your configuration file
   * if there is some specific condition about this number,